Jumaane N’Namdi

 As an art consultant, N’Namdi has curated numerous private and corporate collections and has published a variety of art catalogs including Allie McGhee: Micro to Macro, Ed Clark: Master Painter, Frank Bowling: Full of Light, Herbert Gentry: The Man, The Master, The Magic, James A Porter: From Me to You, Nanette Carter: Aqueous, Richard Mayhew: MoodScapes.
 Tyrone Mitchell: Resisting Arrest, McArthur Binion: Simplicism, and Robert Colescott: Troubled Goods.

 Jumaane has a vast appreciation for all the arts.
-He is on the board of Adrienne Arsht Center for the Performing Arts of Miami-Dade County, Museum of Contemporary Art North Miami and Fountainhead Residency.
+He is on the board of Adrienne Arsht Center for the Performing Arts of Miami-Dade County, Museum of Contemporary Art North Miami and Fountainhead Residency and serves as the Treasurer for his daughter’s school PTA.